restfb/restfb.github.io/_includes/documentation/fetching-multiple-objects.md

 		Although you make only one request, Facebook counts every id.
 If you provide e.g. 10 ids, the single request is counted as 10.
 	</p>
 	<p>
-		<em>You should check your implementation:</em> If you have many ids of the same type, a multi ids request can be the better solution.
-On the other side it makes more sense to send single requests, if the ids have different types.
+		<em>You should check your implementation:</em> If you have many ids of the same type, a "multiple ids" request can be the better solution.
+On the other hand, it makes more sense to send single requests if the ids have different types.
 	</p>
 </div>